whatsnowplaying/whats-now-playing/docs/output/obswebsocket.rst

 directly to OBS Studio.
 OBS WebSocket v5 protocol was added as a standard feature in OBS Studio v28.
 It will not work with older versions.

+      NOTE: The vast majority of OBS users use the `Webserver <webserver.html>`_ output to take advantage of cover art and more.
+This version **only** provides text and only to an OBS Text source.

 Installation
 ------------